-Minimum Wage in Ontario: 2025 Updates
+Minimum Wage in Ontario: 2025 Current Rates and Exemptions

 Effective DateNew Minimum Wage% Change